ltn22/t2t-sid/draft-toutain-t2t-sid-extention.md

 ~~~~
 {: #Fig-YDM title="Example of a YANG Data Model for sensors"}

-The YANG tree regarding this Data Model is given {{Fig-YANG-tree}}
+The YANG tree regarding this Data Model is given {{Fig-YANG-tree}}, the tree displays the module hierarchy.
+For the module "sensor", a container "sensorObject" contains two leaves ("statusLED", "battery") and a list "sensorReadings".

 ~~~~
 $ pyang -f tree sensor.yang
 module: sensor
-  +--rw sensorHealth
+  +--rw sensorObject
      +--rw statusLED?        enumeration
      +--rw battery?          battery-level
      +--rw sensorReadings* [index]